nLamprok/dotfiles/README.md

 Open nvim (it should install VimPlug and do a PlugInstall on first run).

+For Rectangle, import the `config/rectangle/RectangleConfig.json` through the app's preferences.

 ## Fonts

 To download fonts just visit [NerdFonts](https://www.nerdfonts.com/font-downloads):